linrongbin16/colorbox.nvim/README.md

 This is it!

-* Auto-generate collect the most colorschemes and install for you.
+It auto-collect the most colorschemes and install for you.

-* Multiple switches on these colors:
+It allow you do any switches on these colors:
   * Policy: suffle playback, play in order, single cycle.
   * Timing: on startup, fixed interval, etc.